Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Method

-The overall advantage is defined in Eq.~\ref{eq:overall advantange} as a weighted combination of the HPS advantage $A_i^{\text{hps}}$, which reflects image quality, and the layout advantage $A_i^{\text{layout}}$, which reflects layout control capability.
-Additionally, we apply a larger $\omega^{\text{layout}}$ to the layout advantage of image tokens that lie within the bounding boxes specified by the layout condition.
-This targeted enhancement encourages the model to focus more on layout-aligned regions during policy optimization.
+The overall advantage is defined in \cref{eq:overall advantange} as a weighted combination of the HPS advantage $A_i^{\text{hps}}$ and the layout advantage $A_i^{\text{layout}}$.
+A larger $\omega^{\text{layout}}$ is further applied to image tokens located within the bounding boxes specified by the layout condition, thereby encouraging the model to focus on layout-aligned regions during policy optimization.